 Fosamprenavir (FPV, Lexiva)

 Oral suspension: 50 mg/mL

-- Unboosted FPV (without ritonavir [RTV]) is FDA-approved for antiretroviral (ARV)-naive children aged 2–5 years, but not recommended by the Panel because of low exposures (see text below).
+- Unboosted fosamprenavir (without ritonavir) is Food and Drug Administration (FDA)-approved for antiretroviral (ARV)-naive children aged 2 to 5 years, but not recommended by The Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children (the Panel) because of low exposures (see text below).

-- Boosted FPV (with RTV) is FDA-approved for ARV-naive infants at least 4 weeks of age and for treatment experienced infants at least 6 months of age; however, the Panel does not recommend use in infants younger than 6 months because of similarly low exposures (see text below).
+- Boosted fosamprenavir (with ritonavir) is FDA-approved for ARV-naive infants at least 4 weeks of age and for treatment-experienced infants at least 6 months of age; however, the Panel does not recommend use in infants younger than 6 months because of similarly low exposures (see text below).
 If used in infants as young as 4 weeks, it should only be administered to infants born at 38 weeks gestation or greater.

-* Not to exceed the adult dose of FPV 700 mg + RTV 100 mg twice daily.
+* Not to exceed the adult dose of fosamprenavir 700 mg plus ritonavir 100 mg twice daily.

-Note: When administered with RTV, the adult regimen of 700 mg FPV tablets + 100 mg RTV, both given twice daily, can be used in patients weighing ≥39 kg.
-RTV pills can be used in patients weighing ≥33 kg.
+Note: When administered with ritonavir, the adult regimen of 700 mg fosamprenavir tablets plus 100 mg ritonavir, both given twice daily, can be used in patients weighing ≥39 kg.
+Ritonavir pills can be used in patients weighing ≥33 kg.

 Once-daily dosing is not recommended for any pediatric patient.

 - Dosing regimen depends on whether the patient is ARV naive or ARV experienced.